Finances and Insurance

-The National Marrow Donor Program's Donor Search Assistance, and Transplant Support Assistance funds help with donor search costs and expenses such as food, ground transportation and prescription co-pays for the first six months after transplant.
-These funds are available only to patients being transplanted with cells from an unrelated donor.
-Call the National Marrow Donor Program at 888-999-6743 for more details.
+If you are having a transplant using an unrelated donor, the Be the Match Donor Search Assistance, and Transplant Support Assistance funds help with donor search costs and expenses such as food, ground transportation and prescription co-pays for the first six months after transplant.
+Call Be the Match at 888-999-6743 for more details.

 Your transplant center will contact your insurance provider and send the necessary information about your diagnosis and type of transplant proposed.
 Depending on your insurance, the plan may cover all or only part of the treatment.
 Be sure to check if a spouse’s separate insurance plan, offered through their place of employment, has better coverage.
 If it does, consider moving under that coverage during an open enrollment period.